 4.1.4 Standards Work Groups

-Each STC may establish one or more optional Standards Work Groups (SWG) to be responsible for the work of a single project.
+Each STC may establish one or more optional Standards Work Groups (SWG) to be responsible for the work of a single standard or guideline, or SI/I-P pair.
 (See Section 4.5.)

 4.1.5 Consensus Body